mhemeryck/mhemeryck.github.io/_posts/2021-07-13-home_automation_cabinet.md

 ![cabinet-clamps]

 - top row: termination of line (brown) and neutral (blue) wires.
-- bottom row: termination of 2 more wires which I intend to use as a [DALI] bus[^5]; DALI+ (grey) and DALI- (black).
+- bottom row: termination of 2 more wires which I intend to use as a [DALI] bus[^1]; DALI+ (grey) and DALI- (black).
-- jumpers: middle of terminal blocks: some of the terminal blocks have "jumpers" in them, i.e. another advantage in the sense that you can easily add (parallel) connections[^6].
+- jumpers: middle of terminal blocks: some of the terminal blocks have "jumpers" in them, i.e. another advantage in the sense that you can easily add (parallel) connections[^2].
 - orange spacers: each set of blocks between these spacers represent a single electric circuit.
 This makes it easier to map the one-wire diagram to the actual wiring inside the cabinet.
 - green / yellow wires: these are terminated separately on the copper bar (visible between the two DIN rails) and directly connected to the main earth wire.
 - two-level terminal blocks: the terminal blocks used here have 2 levels, i.e. the outer 2 terminals are connected as well as the inner 2.
 A multitude of such terminal blocks exists, ranging for single to multiple levels as well as different functionalities (built-in diodes, resistors, ...).
 Here, two-level terminal blocks were used mostly because of space constraints.

-Note that at this point that the wires from the light fixtures in the house were just connected to these terminal blocks: having these blocks there means you can later still have all flexibility for connecting them elsewhere.
+Note that at this point that the wires from the light fixtures in the house were just connected to these terminal blocks: having these blocks there means you can later still have all **flexibility** for connecting them elsewhere.

 The next part is connecting them to the unit that contains the relays themselves.
 The [unipi relay outputs KB] lists all of the details for connecting a single relay: